• FSE: MAL2

 Ivana Property

-• The Preliminary Economic Assessment for Ivana provides an initial view of the potential viability of the resources and guidance for the future exploration and development processes.
+• The updated Preliminary Economic Assessment for Ivana confirms the potential viability of a mining operation for the deposit, and provides and guidance for a future Pre-Feasibility Study

-• Hosted by loosely consolidated sediments from surface to 25 metres depth, amenable to surficial mining methods
+• Hosted by loosely consolidated clastic sediments from surface to ~25 metres depth, amenable to surficial mining methods

 • Oxidized uranium-vanadium mineralization amenable to upgrading by simple wet scrubbing & screening followed by alkaline leach processing

-• The Ivana deposit remains open for expansion & additional near deposit (or brownfield) exploration resource potential exists in the Ivana area
+• Additional near-deposit (or brownfield) exploration resource potential exists in the Ivana area and throughout the Amarillo Grande Project

 Current Program

-Since announcing its first resource estimate on March 5th, 2018 the Company has continued intensive exploration efforts while also completing mineralogical, metallurgical and process test work.
-This work was incorporated into an updated resource estimate and the first Preliminary Economic Assessment (“PEA”) for Ivana, as announced on February 27th, 2019.
+Since announcing its first resource estimate on March 5th, 2018 the Company has continued intensive exploration efforts while also completing mineralogical, metallurgical and process test work, collecting baseline environmental data and conducting community relations work.
+This work was incorporated into an updated mineral resource estimate and Preliminary Economic Assessment (“PEA”) for Ivana, as announced on February 22nd, 2024.

 Highlights of the PEA include: